A racist policy keeps restaurant workers in poverty. Will Biden end it?

 Seven states have already abandoned the tipped minimum wage.
 Now, President Joe Biden and congressional Democrats have signaled they’re ready to ditch this policy nationwide: As part of the $1.9 trillion stimulus package, Biden proposed to gradually raise the minimum wage to $15 an hour by 2025.
 This move would also eliminate tipped wages by that year.
 Advocates say ending the subminimum wage would give a much-needed boost to women and people of color, who make up the majority of workers earning tipped wages.

 But as with seemingly every policy proposal floated these days, there’s no chance this will happen without a political fight.
 Not all Democrats agree with Biden on his plan to hike wages along with the stimulus.
 On February 4, Sen. Joni Ernst (R-Iowa) introduced an amendment prohibiting the increase of the minimum wage to $15 an hour during the pandemic, which the Senate passed.
-Senate Budget Committee Chair Bernie Sanders vows he will work to have the gradual $15 minimum wage included in the reconciliation bill, though some budget experts say that won’t be possible.
+Senate Budget Committee Chair Bernie Sanders vows to work to have the gradual $15 minimum wage included in the reconciliation bill, though some budget experts say that won’t be possible.

 Tonight I got the entire Senate —Democrats and Republicans — to agree not to hike the federal minimum wage to $15 per hour during a global pandemic, which would kill jobs and destroy small businesses. https://t.co/otHBMQEsgJ